WHAT DO YOU PACK FOR SUMMER IN THE MOUNTAINS ?

 As you would usually dress, but for mid-season rather than wearing clothes that are too light.
 It can get very hot up in the mountains, rising up to a “feels like” temperature of 30°C, but the thermometer falls as soon as the sun goes behind a cloud.
 So don’t forget to pack t-shirts, shorts, trousers, jackets/fleeces and a waterproof!
 And if you want to go out for the evening in the resort, take something warm with you – it soon gets chilly (between 5°C and 15°C, depending on the weather).
 Or why not warm up over a cup of tea or hot chocolate with the family or a génépi liqueur with your friends?
 Mountain holidays are about that, too! ?

-These top tips are obviously meant to help you prepare for every situation so that you have a wonderful holiday, but we hope you have great weather for your mountain adventures! ☀
+These top tips are obviously meant to help you prepare for every situation so that you have a wonderful holiday, but we hope you have great weather for your mountain adventures in Val Thorens ! ☀